Stopham – St Mary

 Font: Worn and battered C15 octagonal bowl with a rounded quatrefoil each side and trefoiled arches on some sides of the stem.

 2. (Nave north window) Early C17, depicting Brian de Stopham (d1273) in mediaeval dress with an early C17 member of the family.
-The glazier signs his name as Roelant.
-The Burrell Collection drawing (1780) shows there were later changes, presumably during repairs in 1853, though the delightful caryatids look original and the whole is a remarkable example of family pride.
+The glazier signs his name as Roelant and according to Sir Stephen Glynne (SRS 101 p268) he was a Fleming, which is highly likely.
+The Burrell Collection drawing (1780) shows later changes, presumably dating from repairs in 1853, though the delightful caryatids look original and the whole is a remarkable example of family pride.

 3. (South and north chancel windows) M O’Connor and Taylor, 1876 (one signed).